-The bare bones of the bullet journal practice includes six parts: the index, the future log, the monthly log, the weekly log, the daily log, and a handful of symbols.
-I’ll go through the basics here, and when you watch the video, you’ll get a more in-depth explanation and further examples to include within your journal.
+The bare bones of the bullet journal practice include six parts: the index, the future log, the monthly log, the weekly log, the daily log, and a handful of symbols.
+I’ll go through the basics here, and when you watch the video, you’ll get a more in-depth explanation and further examples to include in your journal.

 This is a section where you can schedule things ahead of time, usually months in advance.
 Attending a birthday party in May?
 Traveling to home for Thanksgiving?
 Anniversary in 6 months?
 Put that information in the future log.
 You can migrate it to the monthly log once you reach that month…